Kmeakin/walrus-report/src/20-reference.md

 Since all these types have only one inhabitant, it is useful to pick one to be *the* unit type, and consider all others as *isomorphic* ^[That is, each unit type can be safely converted to *the* unit type without any loss of information] to it.
-In Walrus, the cannonical unit type is the 0-tuple, `()`.
+In Walrus, the canonical unit type is the 0-tuple, `()`.
 For this reason, `()` is also sometimes called "*the* unit type" or "the unit tuple".

 Since any unit type has exactly 1 possible value, it carries no information at